Introduction

 - Thermal Imaging:

-- A thermal imaging camera is used to detect temperature differences between the studs and the wall.
+- A thermal imaging camera can detect temperature differences between studs and the wall.

-- Observe the thermal image to see the studs’ outline, which will appear cooler or warmer than the rest of the wall.
+- Review the thermal image to see the outline of the studs, which will appear cooler or warmer than the surrounding area.

-- Mark the locations of the studs as indicated by the thermal image.
+- Mark the stud locations based on the thermal image.

 - Magnetic Detection:

-- Move a strong magnet slowly along the wall surface.
+- Move a strong magnet along the wall.

-- When the magnet is attracted to a fastener, it indicates the presence of a stud.
+- When the magnet sticks to a fastener, it indicates a stud is present.

 - Mark these spots to outline the stud’s location.